-Maxbuttons is one powerful plugin which is used by beginners to pro users.
-You can create an impressive highly customizable and an unlimited number of buttons, and show than anywhere on your WordPress blog using simple shortcodes.
+Maxbuttons is one powerful plugin that is used by beginners to pro users.
+You can create an impressive highly customizable and unlimited number of buttons, and show than anywhere on your WordPress blog using simple shortcodes.
 So, the very first thing you need to do is install and activate this plugin.

 Step 2: Building A Button from Scratch

 Head on to the MAXButtons menu from the sidebar of your WordPress dashboard.
 Click on the Add new button option.
 A new editor screen will open where you need to create and edit your button.
 Let me show you how it’s done.

 1 – Enter a button name.
 Although this isn’t necessary, I recommend you to give each your new button a name so that you can differentiate between them and easily find from multiple buttons if you happen to create more than 10 of them.
 This is for internal use, users won’t see it on live site.

 [Keep looking at the floating preview.
 It changes as you start editing your button.
 This will give you an idea of how it’s going to look on the live site exactly.]